OperationNT414C/DSMotion/README.md

 Henkaku plugins which adds motion control support for PlayStation TV with DualShock controllers

+It can also be used on a real PS Vita with "ds3vita" or "ds4vita" plugins to replace the console internal motion sensors by those from the controller.

 There are 2 plugins:
  * Kernel plugin **dsmotion.skprx**: it hooks BlueTooth calls to catch DualShock controller packets and exposes user services to get the intercepted motion data
  * User plugin **dsmotion.suprx**: it calls the kernel plugin services and reinterprets the given data for SceMotion functions return